mghoff/bill-miller/README.md

-Dr. Mlodinow then further ups the probability, considering the likelihood that any 1 person over a 40 year period seeing that level of success - defined as beating the market for 15 years in a row or longer
-- is roughly around 3 out of 4, or 75%.
+Dr. Mlodinow then further ups the probability, considering the likelihood that any 1 person over a 40 year period seeing that level of success, defined as beating the market for 15 years in a row or longer, is roughly 3 out of 4, or 75%.

-**The resulting likelihood for any one person to beat the market within a definite start and stop time of at least 15 years in a single 40 year period, while larger the the 3% of his second calculation, is much smaller than the final proposed calc of \~75%, coming in at \~33%.**
+**The resulting likelihood for any one person to beat the market within a definite start and stop time of at least 15 years in a single 40 year period, while larger the the 3% of his second calculation, is much smaller than the final proposed result of \~75%, which this calculates at \~33%.**

 ## The Math